rvan-mee/cybersecurity_piscine/arachnida/README.md

 ### Description

 `scorpion.py` is a command-line tool that extracts metadata and EXIF data from images and files.
-It can process multiple files in a single command.
+It can process multiple files in a single command (duplicates will be shown once).

 ### Usage